SweetIQ/schemats/README.md

 ### Generating the type definition for all the tables in a postgres schema

+To generate all type definitions for all the tables within the schema 'public':

 ```
 schemats generate -c postgres://postgres@localhost/osm -s public -o osm.ts -n osm
 ```

-This will generate all type definitions for all the tables belonging to postgres schema 'public'.

-If one provides neither table parameter nor schema parameter, all the tables in schema 'public' will be generated as well :
+If neither the table parameter nor the schema parameter is provided, all tables in schema 'public' will be generated, so the command above is equivalent to:

 ```
 schemats generate -c postgres://postgres@localhost/osm -o osm.ts -n osm
 ```